Bundesliga: Bayern Munich one win away from title after beating Gladbach | DW | 13.06.2020

 "Against the quality of Bayern, you're facing ball after ball after ball.
 You can’t make any mistakes in possession but that’s what we did."

-The culprit was Oskar Wendt.
+The culprit was Oscar Wendt.
 When Davies played the ball out towards the right, the veteran fullback lost sight of the advancing Pavard.
-The Frenchman crossed and Goretzka arrived typically late in the box to score for the second week in a row.
+The Frenchman sent in a first-time cross and Goretzka arrived typically late to score for the second week in a row.

 "That was a tough piece of work.
 We had to make changes whereas Gladbach had a week to recover," said a visibly relieved Flick at full-time, revealing that Bayern have divided their nine post-corona Bundesliga games into three stages of three.